Services, Quality Standards, and Licensing

 Continuing-Care Retirement Communities

 Some older adults may choose to live in a continuing-care retirement community (CCRC).
-These communities usually have a variety of living options, ranging from apartments or condominiums, to assisted living and then to skilled nursing home care.
-Often, older adults enter the CCRC in the more independent living areas.
-If they become more disabled, they may progress to the assisted living and skilled care areas.
+These communities usually have choices ranging from apartments or condominiums, to assisted living and skilled nursing homes.

-Health care in CCRCs is generally provided using three financial models:
+CCRCs often provide healthcare using three financial models:

 - The all-inclusive model.
 This provides total health care coverage, including long-term care.

-- The fee-for-service model, in which payments match the level of care.
+- The fee-for-service model, where payments match the level of care.

-- The modified coverage model, which covers long-term care to a predetermined maximum amount.
+- The modified coverage model, which covers long-term care to a maximum amount.